 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a Great College to Work For for four consecutive years.

 University Advancement is committed to creating an environment of inclusiveness where every person feels welcomed and valued.
 We believe that attracting and retaining diverse staff is crucial to serving the communities where our employees and students work and live.

-University Advancement, College of Built Environments, has an outstanding opportunity for an Associate Director of Advancement.
+University Advancement, School of Law, has an outstanding opportunity for an Associate Director for Advancement.

 Duties and Responsibilities

 Provide strategic leadership to the dean, faculty and administrators in designing and implementing strategies, advancement programs and efforts needed to sustain major gift and alumni support.
 Coordinate the participation of administrators, academic leaders, volunteers, and development staff in the School of Law's fundraising activities.
 Develop and implement strategies in working with and cultivating advancement opportunities with diverse communities and individuals that have not otherwise been approached.
 Provide strategic leadership for campaigns and drive the plan for ensuring these goals are met.